waterbear-cloud/paco/docs/quickstart102.rst

 Add bastion configuration
 -------------------------

-First, you will add a bastion to your AIM Project.
+First, you will add a bastion to your Paco project.
 Open up the NetworkEnvrionments file at ``./myproj/NetworkEnvironments/mynet.yaml``, and scroll down to the ``applications:`` section.

 Then add the following ``bastion:`` YAML to the ResourceGroups for the myapp application.
 This is